10 Spots for Winter Fun in Grand Haven, Michigan

 3. Grand Haven Lighthouse and Pier Crashing waves, blowing sand and freezing temps turn the historic red lighthouse and fog house into a breathtaking winter destination.
 Just make sure to bundle up!

 4. Downtown A snowmelt system keeps sidewalks and streets safe as you venture to downtown shops and restaurants.
-Stop by Buffalo Bob's if you need winter gear, and snack on a Bavarian pretzel (or a hearty sandwich) from The Baker's Wife.
+Stop by Buffalo Bob's if you need winter gear.

 5. Grand Haven Running Club and Odd Side Ales On Wednesday nights, meet up with winter running enthusiasts for a 5-mile run in and around downtown, ending at Odd Side Ales where you can enjoy a local beer from one of the 27 taps.